powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 ## Usage

-An HWPC Sensor instance needs several parameters to be configured in order to be used.
 The following tabs gives a complete overview of available parameters, along with their default values and description.

 ### Global parameters